Svenskithesource/PyArmor-Unpacker/README.md

 # PyArmor-Unpacker
 I decided it was time that there was a proper PyArmor unpacker released.
 All the ones that currently are public are either outdated, not working at all or only giving partial output.
 I plan on making this one support the latest version of PyArmor.

+Please star the repository if you found it helpful.
+I'd really appreciate it.

 ## How to use it
 There are 3 different methods for unpacking PyArmor, in the methods folder in this repository you will find all the files needed for each method.
 Below you will find a detailed write-up on how I started all the way to the end product.
 I hope more people actually understand how it works this way rather than just using the tool.